Application programming interfaces (APIs)

 Application Programming Interfaces (APIs) define the ways in which applications and software components communicate with each other.
 The term usually refers to web-based APIs, which underpin digital ecosystems by making services and information easily available within and across organisations.

-API standards and guidelines
+API Standard and Guidelines

 It is published in 2 parts: